 How do songwriters lean into faith in their work?
-What unique challenges has this year brought to musicians, and how can Christians reclaim the joy of corporate worship, even while we’re apart?
-Joanna and Dustin talk with recording artist Sandra McCracken about the intersection of faith and songwriting, her latest album, and the hope of Christmas.
+What unique challenges has this year brought to musicians, and how can Christians reclaim the joy of corporate worship, even while we're apart?
+Joanna Meyer and Dustin Moody talk with recording artist Sandra McCracken about the intersection of faith and songwriting, her latest album, and the hope of Christmas.

 On the intersection of songwriting and faith: